iCliniq Logo

 Hello doctor,

-My father is diabetic and had MI with a heart block.
-He underwent CABG surgery and sternal debridement before three years.
-The wound has not healed still now.
-He is on Meropenem 1000 mg medication, and Colistimethate Sodium is also being used.
-Please help.
+My father is diabetic and had a myocardial infarction (MI) with a heart block.
+He underwent CABG surgery and sternal debridement three years ago.
+The wound has not healed yet.
+He is currently on Meropenem 1000 mg, and Colistimethate sodium is also being used.

 Hello,